 Alexandre was absolutely sincere in what he was saying: the remainder of his life was to be enough to prove that.
 Rose had been driven to prostitution only occasionally.
 Her true trade was misery.
 Before incurring any blame, she had been a victim.
 It was this which entitled her to Alexandre's consideration.
-He found her beautiful; she pleased him; he most likely an avatar of Jacob, or rather of Monsieur Escande, antique dealer.
+He found her beautiful; she pleased him; he believed in the worthiness of free love: what could be more natural than that he should take her as his companion?